3 Paths For Congress To Replace DACA

 That should be easy, right?
 Public opinion overwhelmingly supports legislation protecting Dreamers, and if put to a vote in the House and Senate, a DACA-like bill almost certainly would get enough Republicans to vote along with the Democrats to get through.

 Indeed, a stand-alone Dreamer bill already has been introduced in the House.
-Last March, House Republicans Chris Collins of New York and Carlos Curbelo of Florida introduced a bill they call the Recognizing America’s Children Act, or RAC.
+Last March, House Republican Carlos Curbelo of Florida introduced a bill they call the Recognizing America’s Children Act, or RAC.
 More than 16 other Republicans have co-sponsored the bill, and it has some Democratic support as well.

 RAC would create a “conditional permanent resident” status that would protect young undocumented immigrants from deportation for five years.
 After five years, Dreamers who have met the conditions of the bill would be eligible to apply for lawful permanent residence (green card) status.